Eluru revenue division

 Eluru revenue division (or Eluru division) is an administrative division in the Eluru district of the Indian state of Andhra Pradesh.
-It is one of the 3 revenue divisions in the district which consists of 13 mandals under its administration.
+It is one of the 3 revenue divisions in the district.
 Eluru city is the divisional headquarters.
 The present sixteen mandals became part of the division on 25 May 1985.

 Demographics

 As of 2011 census, the division has a total population of 1,471,367.
 It includes, 735,180 males and 736,187 females.
 The total urban population in the division is 318,095.

 Administration

 The division comprise 373 revenue villages, 342 gram panchayats and two municipalities of Eluru and Tadepalligudem.

 The mandals administered under Eluru revenue division are: